fpirotti/rRINEX/README.md

 # rRINEX

-## Reads RINEX files
+## Description

-Reads RINEX files
+Reads RINEX observation files, provides approximate survey position and suggests nearby permanent stations from which base station RINEX files can by downloaded for post-processing static and kinematic surveys with other libraries (e.g. [RTKLIB](https://www.rtklib.com){target=_blank}).

 ## Installation